A little bit about us.

 Highlight the area most interesting to you and scan the charters available.
 There are all styles, capacities and budgets.

-Like most in the tourism sector, charters have had to shut down during Covid 19, but hopefully will now re-emerge stronger and more prepared than ever.
+Like most in the tourism sector, many charters had to shut down during the Covid 19 lockdown period, causing untold hardship on those passionate skippers.

 Our local charter industry deserves our patronage.
 They do this for the passion too.
 It’s not about the money.
 Be it trout fishing on lakes Tekapo or Rotoiti, or a group fishing out on the Auckland Harbour, or diving at the Poor Knights up north, this is how memorable experiences are created.